TousenKaname/TousenKaname.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently pursuing a master's degree at the School of Computer Science and Technology, <a href='https://english.ecnu.edu.cn/'>East China Normal University</a>, under the supervision of Associate Professor <a href='https://faculty.ecnu.edu.cn/_s16/cl2_6128/main.psp'>Lei Chen</a>.
 I completed my undergraduate studies at the School of Software and the School of Economics and Management (minor) at <a href='https://www.tiangong.edu.cn/main.htm'>Tianjin Polytechnic University</a>.
 Additionally, I interned for one year with the <a href='https://github.com/uni-medical'>GMAI</a> team at  <a href='https://www.shlab.org.cn'>Shanghai Artificial Intelligence Laboratory</a>.
 My leader is <a href='https://scholar.google.com/citations?user=Z4LgebkAAAAJ&hl'>Junjun He</a>, and my mentor is <a href='https://scholar.google.com/citations?hl=zh-CN&user=UFBrJOAAAAAJ&view_op=list_works'>Jin Ye</a>.
-Now I'm an intern at <a href='https://www.intsig.us/about-us'>INTSIG</a>, working as an intern for image security algorithms.

 My research areas include:
 - Medical imaging